 About the Author

 Kate Smith is an internationally recognized color expert, consultant, and designer.
-She is a skilled colorist & a color consultant who for more than a decade has lent her expertise to DaVinci Roofscapes.
-Kate helps YOU select colors that you will love for many years to come.
+She is a skilled colorist & a color consultant who, for more than a decade, has lent her expertise to DaVinci Roofscapes.
+Kate helps YOU select colors you will love for many years.